Gluten Free Banana Cake Recipe (Paleo)

-This Gluten Free Banana Cake recipe is the easiest and most delicious cake you’ll ever bake!
-It is like a cross between a vanilla cake and banana bread.
+This gluten free banana cake recipe is the easiest and most delicious cake you will ever bake!
+It is a cross between vanilla cake and banana bread.
 This dairy free gluten free cake is light, fluffy and soft!
 The homemade Vegan Vanilla frosting is extra smooth and creamy!

 My love for bananas runs deep.
 Easy enough for any day, healthy enough for breakfast, and sweet enough for dessert.
 This dairy free gluten free cake does it all!